-Students who are eligible for the BOG Fee Waiver may lose their eligibility if they fail to sustain a GPA of 2.0 or higher and complete more than 50 percent of their coursework.
-If a student's cumulative GPA falls below 2.0 for two consecutive primary terms (fall or spring), the student is placed on academic probation.
+Students who are eligible for the California College Promise Grant (CCPG) may lose their eligibility if they fail to sustain a GPA of 2.0 or higher and complete more than 50 percent of their coursework.
+If a student's cumulative GPA falls below 2.0 for two consecutive primary terms (Fall or Spring), the student is placed on academic probation.
 If the cumulative number of units completed is not more than 50 percent in two consecutive primary terms, the student is placed on progress probation.
-Any combination of two consecutive primary terms (fall/spring semesters) of academic or progress probation may result in loss of fee waiver eligibility.
+Any combination of two consecutive primary terms (Fall/Spring semester) of academic or progress probation may result in the loss of California College Promise Grant (CCPG) eligibility.

-How to Regain Enrollment Priority and/or BOG Fee Waiver Eligibility
+How to Regain Registration Priority and/or California College Promise Grant (CCPG) Eligibility

-If you lose enrollment priority and/or BOGW eligibility, you can have them reinstated in one of several ways:
+If you lose registration priority and/or California College Promise Grant (CCPG) eligibility, you can have them reinstated in one of several ways:

 - Improve your GPA or course completion measures to meet the academic and progress standards

-- Successful appeal based on significant academic improvement
+- Successful petitioning based on significant academic improvement

 - Verified accidents, illness, or other circumstances beyond your control